AnnaZawadzka/TradingApplication/README.md

 ```

 3. Start the Trading Application listed in Requirements section
-4. To run specific test go to `features/chosenScenario.feature` and press `run
+4. To run the specific test go to the package  `features/chosenScenario.feature` and press `Run`
-5. To run a whole test suit go to `cucumber/runner/TestRunner.java` and run the `TestRunner`
+5. To run a whole test suit go to the package `cucumber/runner/TestRunner.java` and run the `TestRunner`

 ### Reporting

 The framework is using build in reporting function.
 To open the report:

-1. Run suite using `TestRunner`
+1. Run the test suite using `TestRunner`
-2. Go to `target` and find the file `cucumber.html`
+2. Go to the `target` and find the file `cucumber.html`
 3. Open that file using any browser